mooseyscountrygarden.com » Garden Tour » Apple Tree Gardens« The Moosey Washing Line | Bowles Golden Grass »

 This was such an improvement.
 Out came the fence, posts and all, and two very thuggish Mermaid roses.
 Out came bucketfuls of daffodils and perennials, all to be replanted elsewhere.
 And in came pieces of turf.
 The whole area opened up beautifully, with wonderful views across the new lawn to the gardens over the water race.

 Non-Gardening Partner helped me a lot.
 Those posts were rather difficult to remove, and later the grass needed levelling.
-After all, he was the one who would be mowing the new big back lawn, and lumpy bits were not acceptable!
+After all, he was the one who would be mowing the new big back lawn (as you can see).
+Lumpy bits were not acceptable!

 There's a rather nice succession of flowers to follow in the Sleep-Out Garden.
-Spring sees the white Camellia, then the Clematis which reaches high over the hedge.
-The cherry red rambling rose takes over in mid-summer.
+Spring sees the white Camellia, the cherry red rambling rose takes over in mid-summer, when an oak-leaved Hydrangea starts to add flower colour.